BDO vs BPI vs Metrobank vs Landbank vs PNB in the Philippines

 Facts That May Interest You

-- 21 universal banks (6 are branches of foreign banks)
+- 21 universal banks (6 are branches of foreign banks and 3 are government banks)

 BPI was the first bank in the Philippines and, arguably, in all of Southeast Asia.
 It began as El Banco Espanol Filipino de Isabel 2 in 1851 as a Spanish-owned bank.
 In 1907, the bank became a Philippine institution, and in 1912, it became the Bank of Philippine Islands (BPI).